Bounteous-Inc/aem-webpack-example/README.md

 The structure of this project mirrors Adobe's [Project Archetype](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype/tree/master/src/main/archetype).
 To get started, you can either [set up a new project](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype) using the archetype, or you use your existing project.
 Then follow the step-by-step summary below.
 Each step links to a folder containing a **README** file with more instructions.
 Make sure you read those for detailed instructions of each aspect.

-1. [Copy the example Webpack folder, .babelrc and .gitignore](ui.apps/src/main) to `ui.apps/src/main`.
+1. [Copy the example Webpack folder, .browserslistrc and .gitignore](ui.apps/src/main) to `ui.apps/src/main`.
 2. [Extend your project's pom.xml](ui.apps).

 This is already enough to run the project's Maven build and Webpack.
 Try it now!
 Then you want to modify a few more things: